 Additional questions about the Order of Omega Case Study Competition can be directed to Jennifer Jones-Hall.

-To register your team for the competition, please fill out the sign up form.
-All submissions are due by Friday, February 3, 2017 at 8:00 a.m.
+To register your team for the competition, please sign up at registration.
+All sign ups are due by Friday, February 3, 2017 at 8:00 a.m.
 If your team is selected to participate in the Case Study Competition you will be notified by 12:00 p.m. on Friday, February 3, 2017.

 NBGLC Stroll Competition